Pluribus AI 2024 Election Autopsy

 69 videos

 If the strategy theme is about where Democrats were aiming, the coalition theme is about whom they assumed they could safely ignore.
-Of the 756 findings clustered to this theme across 52 voices and 69 videos, the most damning quality is who is making the argument: not just the right-wing media, but Latino commentators, Black commentators, young voters in person-on-the-street segments, and the friendliest left-of-center podcasts in the corpus.
-The far-right quadrant logs 90 findings here, but the left and center together log 215 — a near-three-to-one ratio of in-house critique to outside attack.
-The corpus is full of voices, often from inside the coalition, naming what was being lost in real time.
+Of the 756 quotes clustered to this theme across 52 voices and 69 videos, the most damning quality is who is making the argument: not just the right-wing media, but Latino commentators, Black commentators, young voters in person-on-the-street segments, and the friendliest left-of-center podcasts in the study.
+The far-right quadrant logs 90 quotes here, but the left and center together log 215 — a near-three-to-one ratio of in-house critique to outside attack.
+The study is full of voices, often from inside the coalition, naming what was being lost in real time.

 Managed to alienate historic numbers of Latinos.